Introduction: Homebrew Art Print

 - Pencils and marker

-I used Photoshop for my final work, but I looked at a few internet pages which you can use if you don’t want to/ can’t get your hands on a copy of Photoshop.
-I highly recommend Photoshop, but for a one-time use it is pretty high effort since you have to sign up for the 7-day free preview and then cancel the subscription-style license.
+I used Photoshop for retouches and sizing up the picture.
+I highly recommend it, even though there are web pages that do the same-ish job and for a one-time use it is pretty high effort since you have to sign up for the 7-day free preview and then cancel the subscription-style license.
+But, its surprisingly easy and inspiring to use.
+And you can do anything with it!

 I found my large poster paper in a crafts store, it’s 72*104cm and the type often used in live model drawing.
-You can choose any size you want to fit in your home, even a wall-sized sheet could work, as long as it’s even slightly translucent and allows you to trace the image with a light table or a big window.
+You can choose any size you want to fit in your home, even a wall-sized sheet could work, as long as it’s even slightly translucent and allows you to trace the image with a light table or a big window like I did in childhood.

 Step 2: Design/ Choosing What to Trace